vadimtsushko/objectory/doc/quick_tour.md

 Embedded lists may contain elements of concrete mongodb types, embedded documents or linked documents.

+Embedded objects, lists, and linked objects may freely combine.
+So for example Article may contain list of Comments (embedded objects), and Comment in turn may contain link to User (linked object).

 ####Data manipulation:

 Objectory libary exports top level getter named `objectory` wich is used to manipulate and query persistent data.